|"Registrar of Births & Deaths, Andaman & Nicobar Administration"|

 The citizen can view "Gist of the Birth Certificate", in same format as legal Birth certificate, in Internet freely.
 However, as per existing laws of A & N Administration, the "Gist" is for information purpose only and cannot be used as a legal document.
 As on date, the Birth certificate signed by Registration centres only hold legal value.
 To obtain legal Birth certificate, citizen can download "Gist" and approach the nearest registration centre in A & N Islands who have the authority to issue Legal Birth certificate.
 The system provides facility, through secured access rights, for registration centres, to perform online registration of births and deaths taking place within their jurisdiction, so that live and updated data is available for all stakeholders.

 Over the years, the scope of BIRDS system has been enhanced and enlarged to cover other major objectives envisaged.
-BIRDS now generates all monthly and periodical reports required by the centres as per specified formats of RGI.The system facilitates Registrar and Chief Registrar of Birth and Death, Port Blair to monitor, in online mode, birth and death registration activities being performed at registration centres, through secured access rights.
+BIRDS portal now generates all monthly and periodical reports required by the centres as per specified formats of RGI.The system facilitates Registrar and Chief Registrar of Birth and Death, Port Blair to monitor, in online mode, birth and death registration activities being performed at registration centres, through secured access rights.
 MIS facility is available to trace registration centres that are not updating details in website, based on past years data pattern.

-Access facility is now extended in BIRDS website to other agencies like RGI and offices of A & N Administration, like "Police", "Elections", "Education", "Civil Supplies" etc., to access BIRDS and download birth and death records for a given period.
+Access facility is now extended in BIRDS website to other agencies like RGI and offices of A & N Administration, like "Police", "Elections", "Education", "Civil Supplies" etc., to access BIRDS portal and download birth and death records for a given period.
 The download can be made in both textual reports as well as in XML format for easy integration with specific databases at the respective offices.

-Finally, BIRDS provides an easy-to-use, light weight and updated database for policy makers, researchers, students and analysts to study the population pattern in A & N Islands across the years and across the geographical diversity of A & N Islands.
+Finally, BIRDS portal provides an easy-to-use, light weight and updated database for policy makers, researchers, students and analysts to study the population pattern in A & N Islands across the years and across the geographical diversity of A & N Islands.

 AS BIRDS project follows RGI guidelines for Inputs, processing, outputs, work flow and business rules, it can be readily implemented in other states in the Country that follow the same guidelines.